v-a-p/electron/Electron Project/Assets/Arts/README.md

-Here is where the artwork will be stores (sprites, textures)
+Here is where the artwork will be stored (sprites, textures)